|

 3. What is to persuade Palestinians, who never agreed to the Zionist enterprise, to agree to the terms of this proposal?

-5. Why should power be shared 50-50 instead of on the
+5. Why should power be shared 50-50 instead of proportionally?

 Both the Jews and the Palestinians have experienced powerlessness, although at different times, and both nations have a strong need to control their destiny.
 Parity for Peace enables each nation to have enough power to protect its interests without fear of domination by the other nation.